ithinkandicode/door-kickers-action-squad-mods/Rebalance/Resources/NOTES/TIPS.md

 ### Enemies

-Fat blue detenoator guys: Always double tap.
+Fat blue detonator guys: Always double tap.
 Crouch down and shoot them before they get the last laugh.

 Hostage takers in hats can be kicked.

 Hostage takers in red masks are assholes.

+Elevators can squish, even bosses.

 ### Armor